Skip to contents

 The naming convention

-The producing software rewrites identifiers from the original well-assignment template CSV before it stores them.
+The producing software rewrites identifiers from the original well-assignment template before storing them.
 The mapping is systematic and reversible:

 Template value Stored as